 Guidance for candidates

-Applicants should also be aware that a maximum of four attempts are permitted at each component of the PANE.
+Applicants should also be aware that a maximum of four attempts are permitted at each component of the PARA.
 Candidates have 18 months from the date of notification that they have successfully completed their first component to pass the second component (be this the KBA or OSCE).
 Candidates who do not complete the second component within 18 months of the first will be required to retake the previously completed component.

 Once the GMC’s transition period ends on 13 December 2026 the PARA KBAs and OSCEs will then assess candidates via the 2023 Physician Associate Curriculum only.
-Candidates for these exams may wish to use the PARA Content Map to prepare.

-The examination regulations, preparation resources, and examination blueprints can be found in the downloads section:
+The examination regulations, preparation resources, and examination blueprints can be found in the downloads section.

-- RCP Assessment Unit Additional Regulations And Policies (October 2024)
+- RCP Assessment Unit Additional Regulations And Policies (June 2025)

-- PANE Privacy Statement (December 2024)
+- PARA Privacy Statement (June 2025)

 - Competence And Curriculum Framework For The Physician Assistant (2012)